AdrianoSong/iOS-Templates/README.md

 **Only for Swift projects (Not available for Ojective-C or SwiftUI)**

 # Requirements
-You have to install Swiftlint(code smell tool) before download the templates.
+You have to install **SwiftLint(code smell tool)** before download the templates.

 # Features
-- Project template (on MVVM-C architecture with Swiftlint)
+- Project template (on MVVM-C architecture with SwiftLint)
 - File template (Coordinator)

 # How to use